skilld-labs/kaizer/scripts/theme-generator/README.md

 Run `yarn cc` or via docker `make cc` and follow instructions in console.

 New component will be added in `templates/components/**` folder.
-Read more about [component generator](https://www.npmjs.com/package/@skilld/kaizer-component-generator).
+Read more about [ECOSYSTEM_NAME component generator](https://www.npmjs.com/package/@skilld/kaizer-component-generator).

 ## How to compile styles and scripts

 Simply run `yarn build` or via docker `make build`

-It will compile all assets from all components and `css` and `js` folders in root of theme.
+It will compile all assets from `css`, `js` and `templates/components/**` folders.
 Compiled assets are living near to sources.
-So we don't have `dist` or `app` folder.
+So we don't have `dist` or `app` folder in the root of theme.

-If you are not using storybook and store your assets only in `css` and `js` folders in root of theme, you can speed up build by using `yarn build:theme` command or via docker `make build:theme`.
+If you are not using storybook and storing your assets only in `css` and `js` folders in root of theme, you can speed up build by using `yarn build:theme` command or via docker `make build:theme`.

 If you want to compile only components you can use command `yarn build:components` or via docker `make build:components`.

+But note that linter auto-fixer is included only in `build` command.
+So if you are using `build:theme` of `build:components` tasks - you also have to run `yarn lint:fix` or `make lint:fix` commands to fix linting warnings and errors.

 ## How to run and compile storybook

 To run storybook on local port run `yarn storybook` or via docker `make storybook`

-To compile storybook in the static assets run `yarn build:storybook`
+To create static storybook run `yarn build:storybook` or `make build:storybook`

 ## Linting